Sweet-flags

 What are they?

 For a long time, the sweet-flags were considered to be members of the arum family and they certainly have some similarities in their strange flower spikes.
 But the flower-spikes of sweet-flags lack the spathe that surrounds the spike of arums and these plants are now put in their own family, the Acoraceae.
+The taxonomy of sweet-flags is currently marred by much disagreement as to how many species there are and what their native distributions are.
+Various forms have been introduced throughout much of the world, but Central Asia appears to be the most likely origin of many of the forms.

 Where are they found?

-A single species of this family has been recorded in the East Anglian region and this is a species that grows on the margins of lakes, rivers and canals, or occasionally in more seasonally wet areas such as ponds or ditches.
+Sweet-flags grow on the margins of lakes, rivers and canals, or occasionally in more seasonally wet areas such as ponds or ditches.

 Identification